IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our tests wait for the transactions generated by an :hsobj:`Plutus.Contract.Test.ContractModel.Action` to complete before performing the next :hsobj:`Plutus.Contract.Test.ContractModel.Action` (because we inserted calls to ``delay`` into :hsobj:`Plutus.Contract.Test.ContractModel.perform`, and :hsobj:`Plutus.Contract.Test.ContractModel.wait` into :hsobj:`Plutus.Contract.Test.ContractModel.nextState`).
+Our tests wait for the transactions generated by an :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` to complete before performing the next :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` (because we inserted calls to ``delay`` into :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform`, and :hsobj:`Plutus.Contract.Test.ContractModel.Interface.wait` into :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState`).
 In reality, different wallets may perform actions simultaneously.
 This usually results in two or more transactions that try to spend the same :term:`UTXO`, leading all but the first to fail.